rabbitmq/ra/doc/STATEMACHINE.md

 ```

 `ra:send_and_await_consensus/2` blocks until the command has achieved consensus
-and has been applied to the state machine on the leader node.
+and has been applied to the state machine on the leader server.
 It is the simplest
 way to interact with `ra` but also the one with the highest latency.
 To read values consistently we have no choice than to use it.
 The return tuple has either the raft index and term the entry was added to the